marksmccann/modality/README.md

 *By design, Modality is not styled.* Since all the positioning and sizing is done for you, all you need to worry about is your modal's appearance while keeping a few things in mind:

 #### Max-Width
-Modality is only ever as wide as it's content or the user's viewport.
+Modality is only ever as wide as it's content or the user's viewport (unless you style it otherwise).
 But in most cases, it is still a good idea to add a `max-width` value to your modal so that it wont grow too wide on a desktop, but will still resize for a mobile device.
 ```css
 .yourModalClass {
     max-width: 500px;